World Famous Manakamana Bhagwati Temple with Cable car

 There are no specific seasons for the Muktinath Tour likewise other trekking of Nepal.
 Besides the Winter season (December to February), the Muktinath Tour is forever.
 People from Nepal and India mostly come here.
 Other nations like Singapore and Malaysia also came here for their Pilgrimage Purposes.

-During the trekking seasons like March to May and September to November, many foreigners also visit Muktinath Temple as it lies in between the way of Annapurna Circuit Trek
+During the trekking seasons like March to May and September to November, many foreigners also visit Muktinath Temple, as it lies on the way to the Annapurna Circuit Trek.

 The Langtang Valley Trek was certainly an experience to remember!
 Beautiful mountain views, tranquil forests, and beautiful villages made every step worth it.
 The locals were incredibly hospitable, and the tea houses were cozy with delicious food.
 Reaching Kyanjin Ri, the jaw-dropping panoramic view took my breath away.
 The trek...